n8n-io/n8n-docs/docs/integrations/builtin/credentials/discord.md

 - OAuth2
 - Webhook

 Not sure which method to use?
-See [Which method do I use?](#which-method-should-i-use) for more guidance.
+See [How to choose an authentication method](#how-to-choose-an-authentication-method) for more guidance.

 ## Related resources